vomaufgang/publish/CONTRIBUTING.rst

  * `clean`: removes all temporary build and output directories that may have been created during testing or simply running the package (only available on *nix operating systems for now)
- * `lint`: runs flake8 on apub and the tests to verify pep8 compliance
+ * `lint`: runs flake8 on anited_publish and the tests to verify pep8 compliance
  * `test`: runs the test suit against the current python version
  * `test-all`: calls tox to run the test suit against any specified python versions